 Jointing Material & Pointing

 Once your new paved area has been laid and you’re happy with how it’s looking it’s ready to have the finishing touch applied with filling the joints with grout.
 This is the last process and really brings the paving to life.
 You can point with a building sand and cement mix or use brush in or flow in resin compounds.
 All have their advantages and disadvantages.
 They all look slightly different to each other as well so if aesthetics are incredibly important to you this should be considered.
 They can all be long lasting options for your joints as long as they’ve been applied correctly so which one you go for may well come down to personal preference.
+If you’re looking for a long lasting industry leading flowable grout we do stock Flowpoint Smooth which gives a beautiful seamless finish to paving.

 You’re pretty much ready to enjoy this new thing you’ve made now.
 A few last things you may need to consider.
 Firstly it’s recommended you don’t use the patio for 24 hours or so (weather depending) to ensure the mortar and jointing material have gone off properly.
 Once you’re satisfied the paving and joints are now solid you may want to carry out a final clean to remove any cement and mortar spills.
 After the paving is clean and dry it is at this stage where you may want to consider applying a sealant to protect the paving.
 And now you’re ready to enjoy your new space!